WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_Mission3.md

    ![Profiles](../graphics/Lab1_AI_Agent/3.10.png)

-3. The Agent needs to logged in to the Team that is configured with Desktop Layout that has AS
+3. The Agent needs to logged in to the Team that is configured with Desktop Layout that has Agent Assistance features configured.
     <br/>Agents Team:
    ![Profiles](../graphics/Lab1_AI_Agent/3.2.png)
     <br/>Desktop Layout: